About JARA – Jülich Aachen Research Alliance

 JARA-FIT, fundamentals of future information technology, works on new concepts in information technology.

-In this integrated partnership model, strategies for science policy are identified and coordinated.
-Together, research objectives are defined, investments made, and academic staff appointed and trained.
-More than 190 professors and heads of institute are currently involved in JARA.
-About 4,800 scientific and non-scientific employees work at the institutes.
-The budget amounts to roughly € 500 million.
+In this integrated partnership model, science policy strategies are jointly defined and coordinated.
+Research goals are set collaboratively, investments are made, and academic staff are appointed and trained.
+Currently, more than 190 professors and institute directors are involved in JARA.
+Around 4,800 scientific and administrative staff work within its institutes.
+The overall budget amounts to approximately €500 million.